scholarslab/CodeLab/Week02/intro_data.md

 A decade later, this was roughly how much the first popular personal computers (the Apple II, the Radio Shack TRS-80) had.
 The main Apple M1 chip in my laptop, a model from a few years ago, has 16 billion transistors and a whole lot more when you consider the rest of the machine: the chips to control all the subsidiary functions of the laptop, and the chips to contain the memory and storage.

 Remember that a transistor is a valve with two settings: on and off, which we can also represent as True and False and as ones and zeros.
 So it has two states, kinda-sorta like Morse code.
 As a consequence of transistors being the most fundamental building block of computing, the fundamental "cognitive" abstraction of our computers, how they process and store information, is binary.
-Trivia: the On/Off power switch symbol is an ISO standard symbol comprising a one and a zero.
+A bit of trivia: the On/Off power switch symbol (you know, this thing: ⏻) is an ISO standard symbol comprising a one and a zero.

 # Binary data